-Dreamogram / I Mean It was recruited to design the poster for an event celebrating the legendary Turkish poet Aşık Veysel with a live poetry reading of his work.
+Dreamogram / I Mean It Creative was recruited to design the key art and produce a short trailer for an event celebrating the legendary Turkish poet Aşık Veysel with a live poetry reading of his work.

 Veysel was an ashik, a poet, a songwriter, and a “bağlama” virtuoso.
 His poems often dealt with the sad but significant realities of life, such as the inevitability of death.